w3bdesign/nextjs-woocommerce/README.md

 - API support for creating new Woocommerce orders (not connected to cart contents yet)
 - Tailwind CSS for styling
 - Minimalistic and responsive design
-- Custom API endpoints
+- Currently connected to live Woocommerce installation instead of using a local installation

 ## TODO

+- Add Algolia search
 - Implement mobile menu
-- Setup a live Woocommerce installation instead of using a local installation
 - Add a better README.md
 - Implement https://github.com/cyrilwanner/next-optimized-images for production
 - Implement Easy Peasy for cart state management